dtroode/kistauri-blog/src/pages/blog/all/how-i-work-and-learn.md

 _General principles of bookmarks location:_ social media and news websites, tools, materials for learning

-**Social media and news websites.** My main social media is Twitter.
+### Social media and news websites

+My main social media is Twitter.
 Also, I use local popular VK, but not so often.
 Twitter I open 10+ times per day every day, that's because Twitter is on the bar, VK isn't.

 News I getting from _Dev.to,_ _Hackernews_ and _Reddit_.
 But I use them not so frequently, because of all useful content duplicates in Twitter by official accounts or by some users.

+### Tools

-**Tools.** In front end dev world we need a lot of tools like color palette, online code formatters, admin panels, and documentation.
+In front end dev world we need a lot of tools like color palette, online code formatters, admin panels, and documentation.
 But most of these instruments using only when starting a new project or when supporting it.
 I don't have these tools on the bookmarks bar.

 I only have something like cloud storage, task and source manager.

 As my task manager, I use _Google Keep_.
 It helps me and I used to manage all of my projects in it.
 I create a new board for every new project, add tasks and subtasks and sort them by emojis.

+### Material for learning

-**Material for learning.** This is the most inconstant part of the bookmarks bar, because I add new material, that I learning now and remove old.
+This is the most inconstant part of the bookmarks bar, because I add new material, that I learning now and remove old.
 More often it's courses, articles and — most important — documentation.
 It's important because it was written by authors of learning object and updates often.

 For example: recently I've learned React and have official docs in my bookmarks bar and some additional links.
 After this, I decided to repeat OOP in JS and added one course and one article about OOP in ES6.